Mitchina/python_django_proj6_Al.taCucinaTest/README.md

 - Open the pgAdmin 4 application and give it the password: ```password```
 - Once inside, on the left side of the page, click in 'Servers'.
 - You will be asked to type again a password, with the message: "Please enter the password for the user 'postgres' to connect the server - "PostgreSQL 14".
-- Use the password that you gave in the PostgreSQL installation proccess, if you follow this instructions, the password should be ```password```.
+- Use the password that you gave in the PostgreSQL installation proccess, if you follow this instructions the password should be ```password```.

-You are giving the simple password: ```password``` because it will only be using to your localhost server.
+The password ```password``` is not safe, for now it will be ok since we will only use pgAdmin in a localhost server.

 ### 1.8 - Create a database, to be use within the project.
 - After you gave the password you can access 'Servers', and be able to see inside 'PostgreSQL', the name 'Databases'.